enerc/Aeon-daemon/README.md

 # Aeon daemon

 AEON node for your Android phone.
-This aeond packaged in an Android App.
+This is aeond packaged in an Android App.

 ## Installation from github